Sobhangh/IDP-Z3/docs/zettlr/bug in relevance.idp.md

     - performance hit: + 25 %
 X only substitute the ground (non-defined) facts ?  (here, substitute l, not p)  Hard to do !
 Not always equivalent X  substitute in all tree, then simplify in second step ?
 Only for performance purposes.
 Batch substitute is preferred.

+## Problem 3
+some subtences should be relevant in isa.py

+root cause:
+* quantified comparisons not considered subtences
+* mark_subtences is run before expansion to avoid too many lines in GUI, but it impacts relevance !

 ## other problem